solanatracker/data-api-sdk/README.md

 // Get the first 100 buyers of a token with PnL data const firstBuyers = await client.getFirstBuyers('tokenAddress');

-// Get PnL data for a specific token in a wallet const tokenPnL = await client.getTokenPnL('walletAddress', 'tokenAddress');
+// Get PnL data for a specific token in a wallet - NEW: holdingCheck parameter const tokenPnL = await client.getTokenPnL('walletAddress', 'tokenAddress', true);

+// Can also use object syntax
+const tokenPnL = await client.getTokenPnL({
+  wallet: 'walletAddress',
+  tokenAddress: 'tokenAddress',
+  holdingCheck: true
+});
 ```

 ### Top Traders Endpoints